kwertyops/byte-of-python/src/list_intro.md

 ## Python lists
 Lists are a built-in data structure in python.
 Lists are used to store multiple values that are accessed with a single variable name.

 Typically the values stored in a list are all of the same type, though python does allow for different types to be stored within the same list.
-This chapter contains details on creating lists, accessing individual elements in a list, and modifying lists with list methods.
+This chapter contains details on creating lists, accessing individual elements in a list, and modifying lists using list methods.

 ## Creating lists